 Make sure you catch a boat cruise to Halong Bay to see the exceptionally splendid UNESCO protected limestone islands rising from the emerald waters of the Gulf of Tonkin.
 This breathtaking site is a true spectacle, where the indigo, emerald and oyster colours of the landscape seem to come together in perfect harmony.
-Spend a couple of days on an elegant luxury junk boat and you’ll also have the opportunity to explore the surrounding grottoes and caves, rich in biodiversity and a wonderful array of flora and fauna, as well as swimming and snorkelling in some of the area’s almost beautiful and isolated beaches and lagoons.
+Spend a couple of days on an elegant luxury junk boat and you’ll have the opportunity to explore the surrounding grottoes and caves, rich in biodiversity and a wonderful array of flora and fauna, as well as swimming and snorkelling in some of the area’s most beautiful, isolated beaches and lagoons.

 Flight time from London: Approximately 13 hours.

-Arrival Airport: Hanoi Airport.
+Arrival airport: Hanoi Airport.
 Transfers take approximately one hour.

 A local Thomas Cook Signature representative will meet you at your arrival airport, check your booking details and escort you to your pre-booked transfer vehicle.
 You'll receive a welcome pack containing information about the local area and all contact details.

 Find more luxury holidays with Thomas Cook Signature